 - a) during GIG Exclusive Use periods; and - b) whenever the TWR Supervisor decides traffic levels are such that the standard NDB pattern will disrupt circuit operations or compromise safety.

-Note: Non-standard NDB approaches at Gingin, such as approaches for other airfields, can cause confliction and are not permitted.
+Note: Non-standard NDB approaches at Gingin, such as approaches for other airfields, can cause increased conflict with normal operations and are not permitted.

 4.5.4.6 Use of landing light